AndrewStaus/ML-Genetic-Breakout/README.md

 <h1>Genetic Breakout</h1>
 <h2>Abstract</h2>
 <p>
-  Breakout is a classic game created by Attari in 1976.
-The goal of the game is to use a pong like ball and paddle to hit bricks at the top of the screen to break them.
+  Breakout is a classic game created by <i>Attari</i> in 1976.
+The goal of the game is to use a <i>Pong</i> like ball and paddle to hit bricks at the top of the screen to break them.
+Breaking a break awards a point.
   Once all breaks are broken the game advances to the next screen.
-  In this version of the game, each new screen adds an additional row to increase difficulty.
+  In this version of the game, each new screen adds an additional row of bricks to increase difficulty.
 Once 15 levels are completed the game ends.

   The Objective of this project is to use a Genetic Algorithm to train a neural network (the agent) to achieve a perfect score for the game.
-  This is a type of reinforcement learning that will "reward" the best agents by preferring them as parents when the next generation is created.
+  This is a type of unsperivsed learning called <i>reinforcement learning</i> that will "reward" the best agents by preferring them as parents when the next generation is created.
 </p>

 <h2>The Genetic Algorithm</h2>